next-step/kotlin-lotto/README.md

 LottoNumber

 - [x] number must be between 1 and 45 (inclusive)
--
+- [x] numbers are cached

 Lotto

-- [ ] must contain 6 numbers
+- [x] must contain 6 numbers
+- [x] numbers must be sorted

 LottoMachine

 - [x] insert amount and create lotto which costs 1,000 KRW for each
-- [ ] all decimals are discarded when divided by 1,000
+- [x] all decimals are discarded when divided by 1,000

 WinningNumber

-- [ ] must contain 6 numbers
+- [x] must contain 6 numbers

+Prize

+- [x] enum for all prizes
+- [x] provides match count, prize value, and function matcher

+Lottery

+- [x] get prizes according to lottos and winning numbers
+- [x] calculate return rate